-Upon the expiry or termination of the licence agreement, food companies will be given a period of six calendar month to remove the HCS from the products.
+Upon the expiry or termination of the licence agreement, food companies will be given a period of three calendar months to remove the HCS from the products.

-If companies fail to remove the HCS from the products within six calendar month, the Board will take legal actions against them.
+If companies fail to remove the HCS from the products within three calendar months, the Board reserves the right to take legal actions against them.